 Yes there is financial assistance available.
 South Suburban College participates in a wide variety of grant, scholarship and work-study programs.

 The federal government offers two grants the Pell and SEOG.
-The State of Illinois also offers two grants the MAP and the IIA.
-You can apply for all of these grants by filling out the FAFSA.
+The State of Illinois offers one grant the MAP.
+You can apply for all of these grants by filling out just one form the FAFSA.

 No, grants are a gift of aid that does not need to be repaid.